rotki/docs/premium/plans-and-pricing.md

 ---
-description: Comparing rotki premium subscription tiers, billing cycles, and choosing the right plan.
+description: Compare rotki premium subscription tiers and limits, understand billing cycles and custom plans, and choose or upgrade to the plan that fits your needs.
 ---

 # Plans & Pricing